anvaka/redis-load-scripts/README.md

 end

--- hello.lua
+-- main.lua
 -- this file uses sayHi.lua to print Hello world: local sayHi = require('sayHi')
 sayHi('world')
 ```

-If we attempt to run `hello.lua` from redis, we will get an error:
+If we attempt to run `main.lua` from redis, we will get an error:

 ```
-> redis-cli EVAL "$(cat hello.lua)" 0
+> redis-cli EVAL "$(cat main.lua)" 0

 (error) ERR Error running script (call to XXX):
 @enable_strict_lua:15: user_script:1: Script attempted to access unexisting global variable 'require'
 ```

 To make it work, we need to tell redis what is `sayHi`.
-Enter `redis.loadscripts`.
+Enter `redis-load-scripts`.

 ```
-> redis-cli EVAL "$(redis-load-scripts hello)" 0
+> redis-cli EVAL "$(redis-load-scripts main)" 0
 (nil)
 ```